 Do you accept insurance?

-BABBLS is an out of network insurance provider.
-Clients pay privately prior to the beginning of an evaluation or sessions.
+BABBLS is an out of network insurance provider for lactation, speech, and feeding therapy services.
+Clients pay privately prior to the beginning of an evaluation and sessions.
 We are able to provide you with a super bill upon request in order for you submit to insurance.
-We encourage you to explore your out of network benefits and plan details regarding speech and feeding services/codes prior to beginning services.
+We encourage you to explore your out of network benefits and plan details regarding speech and feeding services/codes BEFORE beginning services to ensure no surprised.
+We also will provide you with a Good Faith Estimate document so you can anticipate cost of services.

-Travel fee (calculated as 8 miles from Jessica’s home in Severna Park): $25
+Travel fee may apply (calculated as 8 miles from Jessica’s home in Severna Park): $25 per visit

 I think my baby/child has a tongue tie (and/or lip tie).
 When should I see you?